You are here

 MSI is well aware of the need of the University community and has equipped its labs with high-end workstations with stereo capabilities.
 One of the labs, LMVL, has an immersive visualization power-wall system of size 28’ x 7.5’ along with active 3D stereo and motion tracking.
 The power wall allows users to visualize and navigate information in multiple dimensions.

 Users needing remote access to visualization can get it using NX.
 For users with visualization needs that cannot be met using NX, a specialized high-end analysis and visualization system is needed.
 MSI has been working actively to acquire a new system with large memory, faster CPUs and a top of the line graphics card.
-Two such systems are the 4 graphics nodes in Koronis and the Visualization system connected to Itasca.
-These high-end visualization systems are connected to storage by a high-speed network connection.
+One such system is the Visualization system connected to Itasca.
+This high-end visualization system is connected to storage by a high-speed network connection.
 Currently, VirtualGL is used as the software of choice for remote visualization.
 We have used the visualization systems to visualize data sets as large as 50GB in size using commercial visualization packages such as Avizo and Ensight.